The latest Kit Maker version is 2.4.0 (beta) – Link

 Nanostudio 2 (iOS)

 View the Kit Maker: Nano Studio 2 Video for overview and instructions.
+The video does not have the latest Kit Maker features such as automatic sorting, but it shows how to transfer the files.

 Transfer your Nanostudio 2 kits to your iOS device.
 They will be ready to load as presets.
 Go to the Transferring to iOS Devices section (below in the manual) for more information, or watch the Nanostudio 2 video provided.

-MPC 2 Desktop App and MPC Beats
+MPC Desktop Software and MPC Beats

 Kit Maker kits are compatible with modern MPC hardware (including X, Force etc), but can also be imported into modern MPC Desktop software, including MPC Beats.
 MPC controllers such as MPC Studio can be used with the desktop software.